 Transferring means changing what you’re studying or where you’re studying before you finish the course.
 Some of what you’ve learned in the course you’re currently enrolled in could count towards the course you study next.
-Check out our Course Credit page for more info on this.

 What types of transfer are there?

 There are three main types of course transfer.

 - Internal transfer is when you transfer from one course to another with the same course provider.

 - External transfer means you change course providers, either to continue studying the same course or to start a different one.

 - International transfer is used to refer to an Australian student studying part of their course overseas or an international student studying part of their course in Australia.